 The App filter limits which apps' pages appear in the Suggested Pages table in addition to filtering existing tagged pages.

 Suggested page rules identify unique text in the URL, and build a rule based on that unique element, ignoring the rest of the URL.
 Depending on the structure of your app, a suggested rule might tag a single page or an entire area of your application.
 Both are good tags that provide meaningful data but it's important to know what a tagged page is capturing.

 Long URLs with multiple sections might have multiple suggested pages in the table with different specificity.

 1. Look at the URL, rule, and number of views.
 This tells you what the suggested rule is tagging on your website and how much usage that page has gotten.
 It can be helpful to compare number of views to other similar suggested pages to see the specificity of different tags.

 2. Edit the name.
 Suggested pages provide a simple default name based on the URL.
 You can change the name to something more detailed or keep the default name.

 3. Accept the suggested page.
-Click the Accept button at the end of the row to immediately begin processing page data.
-It moves into the Pages list with a processing status.
+Select Accept at the end of the row to begin processing page data.
+This moves the URL into the Pages list with a processing status.

 4. Delete the suggested page.
-This removes the suggested page from the table and does not suggest this URL and page rule again.
+This removes the suggested page from the table and doesn't suggest the URL and page rule again.

 Understanding URLs and Suggested Page rules